-South Korea: a land home to global brands such as Samsung and Hyundai, and to K-pop stars like Psy and Big Bang.
-A country whose corporate and cultural offerings have been showcased across the globe, but whose language is often overlooked.
+South Korea: a land home to global brands such as Samsung and Hyundai, and to the 2012 smash-hit song Gangnam Style, of K-pop fame.
+A country whose corporate and cultural offerings have been showcased across the globe – Netflix’s Squid Game is currently making waves across the world – but whose language is often overlooked.

 When you think about it, it’s not really a surprise that the Korean language has long been overshadowed, considering Korea lies sandwiched between two of the great historic Asian societies: China and Japan.
 For some time Korea was the baby of the family, and while this is no longer the case when it comes to business, linguistically Korea continues to be the hip and creative younger sibling.

 Used by roughly 80 million people across the globe today, the Korean script (한글 – pronounced Hangul) is a relatively recent development.